Virtual entertainment: Local events and activities to check out online

 ‘Books That Talk Back’ with Athenaeum

-Salem Athenaeum is launching a free new program, "Books That Talk Back," next week that offers conversations with thoughtful readers about books that changed their lives.
+Salem Athenaeum is launching a free new program, “Books That Talk Back,” next week offering conversations with thoughtful readers about books that changed their lives.

 Best-selling author Brunonia Barry will be the first guest on Wednesday, April 22, at 7 p.m., in conversation with 2019 Salem Literary Festival co-chairwomen Stephanie Buck and Diane Storm.

 Register at conta.cc/3eeSUTP.
-Visitors to salemathenaeum.net can also register to join the Salem, Massachusetts, cultural center's monthly conversation group that is now being held online and discusses a wide range of topics.
+Visitors to salemathenaeum.net can also register to join the Salem, Mass., cultural center’s monthly conversation group that is now being held online and discusses a wide range of topics.

 Feeling the ‘blues’